sims718718/UnifiedThreatHunting/README.md

 - Generating structured reports or Jira tickets
 - Alerting on baseline deviations or visibility gaps

 Ultimately, hunts should not be one-time events.
 They should be **repeatable, measurable, and improvable**.
 As hunts mature, we should codify them into automated packages that allow us to scale our efforts without losing depth.
-This ensures that the value we generate from threat hunting compounds over time and that our analysts stay focused on thinking, not fetching.
+This ensures that the value we generate from threat hunting compounds over time and that we stay focused on thinking, not fetching.

 #### References:
 - <https://www.splunk.com/en_us/blog/security/peak-threat-hunting-framework.html>